ciancallaghan/rasmus.vim/README.md

 ## Options

-To set rasmus to monochrome mode add to your vimrc:
+To set rasmus to monochrome variant add to your vimrc:
 ```
-let g:rasmus_monochrome=1
+let g:rasmus_variant=1
 ```
 Make sure to put it before you set the colorscheme, otherwise it wont work.